Poll results come as Human Rights Campaign announces key endorsements in commonwealth’s gubernatorial, lieutenant governor, and attorney general races

-Today HRC President Chad Griffin is on the ground in Richmond to unveil the results of a new, bipartisan poll showing that Virginians are generally supportive of LGBT equality.
+WASHINGTON – Human Rights Campaign President Chad Griffin released the results of a new, bipartisan poll in Richmond today showing that Virginians are generally supportive of lesbian, gay, bisexual, and transgender (LGBT) equality.
 The poll found a strong majority of Virginians – 55 percent – support marriage equality.
 That number jumps to 71 percent for Virginians under the age of 30, indicative of the direction Virginia is moving.
 A third of Republicans in the commonwealth also support marriage for loving, committed same-sex couples.

 Support for employment protections in Virginia is high as well.
 Seventy-four percent of adults in the commonwealth – including 65 percent of Republicans – support legislation that would prevent workers for being fired due to their sexual orientation or gender identity.

 “The future of equality is bright in Virginia,” said HRC President Chad Griffin.
 “Like so many other places, we see two trends in the commonwealth.
 Young people in overwhelming numbers recognize the importance of allowing everyone to marry the person they love.
 And, as we’ve seen nationally, a decisive majority of people think it’s just common sense to ensure that no one should ever lose their job simply because of who they are or who they love.”